Menu

 • Emphasise links between various areas of the curriculum, and to put into practice skills learnt in the classroom.

-• In Year 6, the children also embark on a 5-day residential visit to the Isle of Wight, which has a major geographical focus.
-We ensure that all children take part in this exciting adventure and subsidise the cost of the trip for families.
+• In Year 6, the children also embark on a 3-day residential to Marchants Hill, which has a major geographical focus.
+We ensure that all children take part in this exciting adventure and can subsidise the cost of the trip for some families.

 ENSURING OUTSTANDING ATTENDANCE: